enweg/BayesFlux.jl/docs/src/introduction/recurrent.md

 # Example: Recurrent Neural Networks

-Next to Dense layers, BFlux also implements RNN and LSTM layers.
+Next to Dense layers, BayesFlux also implements RNN and LSTM layers.
 These two do require some additional care though, since the layout of the data must be adjusted.
-In general, the last dimension of `x` and `y` is always the dimension along which BFlux batches, which is also what Flux does.
+In general, the last dimension of `x` and `y` is always the dimension along which BayesFlux batches, which is also what Flux does.
 Thus, if we are in a seq-to-one setting then the sequences must be along the last dimension (here the third).
 To demonstrate this, let us simulate some AR1 data

 !!! note "Note"
-    BFlux currently only implements univariate regression problems (a single dependent variable) and for recurrent structures only seq-to-one type of settings.
+    BayesFlux currently only implements univariate regression problems (a single dependent variable) and for recurrent structures only seq-to-one type of settings.
 This can be extended by the user.
 For this see [`BNNLikelihood`](@ref)